REPORT: Migrant Group Assaults Border Patrol Agent, Shots Fired

 “Keep in mind yesterday’s numbers for one day bring us close to the yearly numbers prior to last year,” the West Texas sheriff stated.
 “It’s been a busy year and we are just moving into the historically busy season.”

-Breitbart Texas reached out to the sheriff’s office and to U.S. Border Patrol officials for additional information on this attack on the Border Patrol agent and the condition of the wounded migrant.
+Breitbart Texas reached out to the sheriff’s office for additional information on this attack on the Border Patrol agent and the condition of the wounded migrant.
 An immediate response was not available.

+“U.S. Customs and Border Protection is supporting the Federal Bureau of Investigation, Texas Department of Public Safety Rangers, and Homeland Security Investigations,” Chief Mennell stated.
+“Per CBP policy, the agency will also conduct an internal investigation of the incident led by the CBP Office of Professional Responsibility.”

 Bob Price serves as associate editor and senior political news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Follow him on Twitter @BobPriceBBTX and Face

-Note: Editor’s Note: This article has been updated with additional information requested by Breitbart Texas and provided by U.S. Border Patrol officials.